 Perth Airport was pleased to give the Foothills Information and Referral Service (FIRS), a not-for-profit community organisation, located in Forrestfield, a donation towards building a 'Nature Playground', as part of the Community Partnership Program.

 The playground is made of recycled elements and has been carefully designed to give young children the opportunity to get in touch with the outside world.

 Collection boxes for United Way

-Six collection boxes are located at the Domestic and International Terminals to raise vital funds for United Way.
+Six collection boxes are located in Terminals 1, 2 and 3 to raise vital funds for United Way.
 Small change donations from travellers provide a big change for others as the funds raised are assigned through United Way WA's Grants Program.
 Funds raised paid for a free Healthy Cooking program in the community, to encourage parents to explore health food options for young families.

 Participants in the United Way Healthy Cooking program.

 Legacy Australia collection - 2015

 Perth Airport provided Legacy Australia the opportunity to collect donations at Domestic Terminal 3.
 Legacy representatives were well received by passengers and visitors, raising valuable funds for the charity.
 Legacy Australia is a charity providing services to Australian families suffering financially and socially after the death of a spouse or parent, during or after their defence force service.

 Legacy Australia collecting donations in Perth Airport's Terminal 3.